xSardine/anisongDB-backend/README.md

 > - Document the consequences of attributes not updated regularly better
 > - Mentions front-end in the readme
 > - Search artist name directly if no ID found
-> - Finish implementing current search parameters for each end points
 > - Add case sensitive & exact match search possibilities
-> - Use max number of songs earlier in the search to optimize edge cases
 > - Rework the front-end with the new API
 > - Implement the new front-end and back-end in a development server, and let people who have been using the old version test it and adapt their code to the new API

+Implemented but need further testing

+> - Implement support for Back-ups
+> - Finish implementing current search parameters for each end points
+> - Use max number of songs earlier in the search to optimize edge cases

 This repository contains the future back-end of [AnisongDB](https://anisongdb.com/).
 Built with [FastAPI](https://fastapi.tiangolo.com/)